Looking into the details of your swing? Here's what it all means...

 Follow Through Timing

 This value gives you the time to the end of the follow through from the strike.
-If it is too long, you are possibly continuing the follow through into your motion back to the tee, rather than holding for the shot, then moving once complete.

 This value is simply the number of shots you are playing per minute.